condense9/hark-lang/integration/README.md

 ## Test Stories

-Tests are grouped into user stories (start-to-finish journey of a Teal user accomplishing something).
+Tests are grouped into user stories (start-to-finish journey of a Hark user accomplishing something).

 Each test story has a `test.sh` file which defines the user actions, and a `Dockerfile` which defines the environment image.

 For each story, run one of:
-- `make test` to test the latest PyPI version of Teal
+- `make test` to test the latest PyPI version of Hark
-- `TEAL_VERSION="==x.x.x" make test` for a specific PyPI version (note the "==" prefix!)
+- `HARK_VERSION="==x.x.x" make test` for a specific PyPI version (note the "==" prefix!)
-- `make local` to test the current Teal checkout
+- `make local` to test the current Hark checkout
-- `make local-nobuild` to test the current Teal checkout without rebuilding it (e.g. if only `test.sh` has changed)
+- `make local-nobuild` to test the current Hark checkout without rebuilding it (e.g. if only `test.sh` has changed)